New Update: Boost Social Proof with Reviews & Automation

 Tweets can go viral for many reasons.
 They could raise awareness of an issue, spark debates, or even be super-funny.
 The common theme among all of them, however, is that they prompt Twitter users to react in a way that spreads the word.

 One of the best ways to make your tweets go viral is to run a Twitter giveaway.
-Not only do people go wild for freebies, contests can boost your reach to thousands of twitter users in a short space of time too.
+Not only do people go wild for freebies, but contests can also boost your reach to thousands of Twitter users in a short space of time too.

 If you’re new to Twitter, the best way to get noticed is to ask for engagement.
 There’s no need to be shy.